5cover/psdc/docs/Scratch.md

 One thing certain, I'm gonna need A LOT of tests.

 Something I could do is maybe write the standard and then infer a test suite that tests everything the standard says.

+## EXIT_SUCCESS

+Up to the IUT's standard of formal dogmatism.

+> Thou shall not use 0, but EXIT_SUCCESS, in the same way thou would use NULL instead of 0.<br>
+(*Porhiel, S1.01*)

+They also said stuff amounting to:

+> Thou shall only return once, as thy code must exclude jump statements, as to benefit from the joys of structured programming.<br>
+(*Vialat, S2.01*)

+## Switch case blocks

+If a variable is declared inside a switch case or if the related configuration says to, enclose it in an anonymous block.
+This is a both a way to avoid namespace pollution in other cases and a style preference.

+## Binary logical operators

+XOR, NOT, AND, OR - make them apply on integers as well.

+And reals to??
+Maybe.

+## Early return

+Forgot to add that;

+## fix File unmatched exceptions

+test: file.psc

+## fix double redundant cast warning

+test: cast.psc